 A slip from 80% to 70% in white evangelical support, especially with a shrinking “pool of 100%,” would swing many elections.
 This is a non-trivial example of Trump’s base being a house of cards in some respects—although this is hard to judge behind all the bluffing on FOX.
 Posner is pointing to real problems, but she is not helping to solve them by overplaying the strength of the house of cards or the idea that evangelicals are a monolith.

 Most of these ideas washed away in the flood of punditry raging around us.
 The longstanding nature of these evangelical divisions, the fluidity of evangelical debates, and the place of left evangelicals in wider social formations stayed largely out of focus.
-True, some people in the liberal media noted the swing vote factor, not without strong pushback from both left and right.
+True, some people in the liberal media did note the swing vote factor, although without strong pushback from both left and right.
 Few highlighted what I find most important—long-term shrinkage in the evangelical base and the question of where the defectors move.

-More pointedly, the “80% for Trump” datum that Posner uses to argue that nothing can change is a public relations disaster for the future of evangelicalism as a brand.
-The longer this number holds steady, and the higher it goes, the worse for the brand because it is driving people (especially youth) away in large numbers.
+More pointedly, the well-known “80% for Trump” datum that Posner uses to argue that nothing can change is a public relations disaster for the future of evangelicalism as a brand.
+The longer this number holds steady, and the higher it goes, the worse for the brand because it drives people (especially youth) away in high numbers.
 80% of a small and reviled group is not a long-term win.
 In this context, we should understand CT’s editorial as an effort at damage control.